-& Gallery is a Melbourne based gallery specialising in sculptural practice, located in The Upper West Side Tower, 220 Spencer St (between Lt Bourke & Lonsdale St).
+& Gallery was a Melbourne based gallery specialising in sculptural practice, located in The Upper West Side Tower, 220 Spencer St (between Lt Bourke & Lonsdale St).

 Prior to its opening, the team at djprojects had noticed the lack of sculpture galleries in Melbourne, and jumped at the opportunity to open a sculpture based gallery.

-Since its inception in 2015, & gallery has had huge success with solo exhibitions, including Jason Waterhouse, Ryan F Kennedy, as well as groups exhibitions bringing together artists from Australia and overseas alike.
+Since its inception in 2015, & gallery held successful solo and group exhibitions bringing together artists from Australia and overseas alike.

 ‘& gallery’ is pleased to present new bronze sculptures by Peter Lundberg (USA).
 Peter Lundberg is familiar to Australian Sculptural audiences having exhibited and Sculpture by the sea in both Bondi & Cottesloe for many years, taking out the main awards several times.
 In 2016 Peter was featured in the Lorne Sculpture Biennale with two magnificent bronze sculptures on the sited beach.
 This exhibition will be Peter’s first solo exhibition in Victoria and we are excited to be presenting such an important international artist.